Let's Go Live! (Or Not)

 Social media and smartphones make live events more accessible than ever, so it's tempting to stream anything and everything.
 However, many events broadcast with the best of intentions fall flat.

-• able to be live streamed without interruption.
-(WiFi, cell signal, bandwidth, etc.)
+• Is this able to be livestreamed without interruption (with stable WiFi, cell signal, bandwidth, etc.)?

-• unique, such as an event featuring a notable or impactful VIP guest.
+• Does this event offer something unique, like a notable or impactful VIP guest?

-• happening in the moment which benefits from the anticipation that livestreams give.
+• Is this something happening in the moment which benefits from the anticipation that a livestream gives?

-• one that invites two-way communication with the viewers.
+• Does this lend itself to two-way communication with the viewers?

 Streams that hit all five of these characteristics draw the largest audience, generate the most engagement and leave a lasting impression.

-Consider setting up a regularly scheduled live event such as coffee chats or training events like DINFOS Live.
-Other well-received live streaming events include town halls or interviews with special guests that answer viewer-submitted questions.
+Consider setting up a regularly scheduled live event such as coffee chats or training events.
+Other well-received livestreaming events include town halls or interviews with special guests that answer viewer-submitted questions.

 What Doesn’t Warrant Going Live?